rpgreview/papersandpaychecks/cow-orkers.md

 · Will have a web site insinuating that they know a big secret about Nile · Will be an involved process to get to meet them
-· The group will interrogate and generally be very suspicious of the PCs · If the PCs manage to allay their fears, they will finally disclose the Big Secret – Senior Management in Nile are all Lizards
+· The group will interrogate and generally be very suspicious of the PCs · If the PCs manage to allay their fears, they will finally disclose the Big Secret – Senior Management in Nile are all Crocodiles
 · Yes, they are serious.

 The Bandits